apollographql/apollo-server/docs/source/api/apollo-server.md

 * `tracing`, `cacheControl`: <`Boolean`>

-  Add tracing or cacheControl meta data to the GraphQL response
+  If set to true, adds tracing or cacheControl meta data to the GraphQL response.
+This is primarily intended for use with the deprecated Engine proxy.  `cacheControl` can also be set to an object to specify arguments to the `apollo-cache-control` package, including `defaultMaxAge`, `calculateHttpHeaders`, and `stripFormattedExtensions`.

 * `formatError`, `formatResponse`: <`Function`>